joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-video/basics-of-video.md

 Encoding
-The process of taking video data in one format and converting it to another video data format; for example, taking a high-resolution source video and converting it to a format that’s suitable for Internet delivery.
+The process of taking video data in one format and converting it to another video data format; for example, taking a high-resolution source video and converting it to a format that's suitable for Internet delivery.

 Frame
 A single segment of video information; each frame is like a still image